radiantearth/stac-spec/extensions/sat/README.md

 **sat:relative_orbit** is a count of orbits from 1 to the number of orbits contained in a repeat cycle, where relative orbit 1 starts from a specific reference location of the sub-satellite point (the point on the earth directly below the satellite).
 It resets to 1 when the sub-satellite point revisits the reference location.

 **sat:anx_date_time** is the UTC time when the satellite crosses the [Ascending Node](https://en.wikipedia.org/wiki/Orbital_node).
 For geocentric and heliocentric orbits, the ascending node (or north node) is where the orbiting object moves north through the plane of reference.

-**sat:along_track_incidence_angle** is the angle (in degrees) between the vertical position of the satellite and its forward or backward viewing direction.
-If viewed from the ground point corresponding to the scene center, the along track incidence angle has a positive value if the viewing direction is northward.

-**sat:across_track_incidence_angle** is the angle (in degrees) between the vertical position of the satellite and its side-viewing direction when the sensor is scanning along the side.
-If viewed from the ground point corresponding to the scene center, the across track incidence angle has a positive value if the viewing direction is eastward.

 ## Implementations